 Minerals in the blood are tightly regulated under a very different homeostatic mechanism than minerals in tissue.
 A blood test will accurately indicate your mineral levels at the time of the test only.
 If you just ate a banana, your blood test can indicate high potassium, even though you may actually need potassium (hint...most people do!).
 On the other hand, HTMA accurately indicates your overall cellular level of potassium, unaffected by that banana you just ate.

 Urine simply measures minerals that are being excreted from your body, but it doesn't give us any information about how minerals are being used for fuel by the body.

 Think of a blood test is like a snap shot, catching a glimpse of your nutrient minerals in time, and think of HTMA like a video of your mineral retention over an extended period of time.

 Simply put, the magic happens in the cells not in the blood or urine.
 This means blood and urine tests have relatively no equivalence to the cellular levels provided by HTMA.
 These test lead to frequent misdiagnosis, leaving patients without the answers they need to restore their health.

 Pregnancy produces changes in your biochemistry which will be reflected in your HTMA.
 Moms-to-be have unique nutritional needs, and supplementation based on properly analyzed results is safe for mom and baby.

-I was personally one of those people who consumed a very healthy, well balanced diet and took a daily multi-vitamin - my health and my minerals were a mess!
+I was personally one of those people who consumed a very healthy, well balanced diet and took a daily multi-vitamin, and my health and my minerals were a mess!